Jnishha/HTML-/README.md

 # HTML-
-HTML codes without css and javascript
+HTML codes without css and javascript(HTML only)